ni3ls/shelly-autocaravan-alarm/README.md

 1. Open the Shelly Plus 1 Gen3 web UI (`http://<device-ip>`).
 2. Go to **Scripts → Add script**.
 3. Paste the contents of `v1-simple/alarm-v1.3.0.js` or `v2-advanced/alarm-v2.1.0.js`.
+4. Populate the needed KVS keys for your environment as described in the code.
-4. **Save → Start → enable "Run on startup"**.
+5. **Save → Start → enable "Run on startup"**.
-5. Open `setup-helper.html` in your browser and populate the KVS keys for your environment.
-6. Restart the script (**Stop → Start**) so it reads the new KVS values.

 The script will run with the baked-in defaults if KVS is empty — useful for first install.
 Once KVS is populated, the script picks up those values on the next startup.